magento/devdocs/guides/v2.2/frontend-dev-guide/layouts/layout-overview.md

 The Magento application processes layout files in the following order:

+1. Module base files loaded.
+2. Module area files loaded.
-1. Collects all layout files from modules.
+3. Collects all layout files from modules.
 The order is determined by the modules order in the module list from `app/etc/config.php`.
+(If their priorities are equal, they are sorted according to their alphabetical priority.)
-2. Determines the sequence of [inherited] themes `[<parent_theme>, ..., <parent1_theme>] <current_theme>`
+4. Determines the sequence of [inherited] themes `[<parent_theme>, ..., <parent1_theme>] <current_theme>`
-3. Iterates the sequence of themes from last ancestor to current:
+5. Iterates the sequence of themes from last ancestor to current:

 	a.
 Adds all extending theme layout files to the list.

 	b.
 Replaces overridden layout files in the list.

-4. Merges all layout files from the list.
+6. Merges all layout files from the list.

 Layout files that belong to inactive modules or modules with disabled output are ignored.
 {: .bs-callout .bs-callout-info #info}